arvados/l7g/Lightning-Data.md

 the span data file.

-The span file consists of ASCII CSV file (`,` delimited), with a `4`, `2`, `4`, `3` hex tile ID, follwed by the span number (in decimal).
+The span file consists of ASCII CSV file (`,` delimited), with a `4`, `2`, `4`, `3` hex tile ID, followed by the span number (in decimal).
 Only tile span information for tiles that are other than span of 1 are held.

 For example: